Formula One: Hybrid era

 The COVID-19 pandemic forced the series to adapt to budgetary and logistical limitations.
-A significant overhaul of the technical regulations intended to be introduced in the 2021 season was pushed back to 2022, with constructors instead using their 2020 chassis for two seasons and a token system limiting which parts could be modified introduced.
-The start of the season was delayed by several months, and both it and seasons were subject to several postponements, cancellations, and rescheduling of races due to shifting restrictions on international travel.
-Many races took place behind closed doors and with only essential personnel present to maintain social distancing.
+A significant overhaul of the technical regulations intended to be introduced in the 2021 season was pushed back to 2022, with constructors instead using their 2020 chassis for two seasons, and the introduction of a token system that limited which parts could be modified.
+The start of the season was delayed by several months, and both it and the seasons were subject to several postponements, cancellations, and rescheduling of races due to shifting restrictions on international travel.
+Many races took place behind closed doors and with only essential personnel present in order to adhere to rules regarding social distancing.

 In 2022, the F1 governing body announced a major rule and car design change intended to promote closer racing through the use of ground effects, new aerodynamics, larger wheels with low-profile tyres, and redesigned nose and wing regulations.
 Red Bull emerged as the dominant force after the rule shakeup.
-The 2022 and 2023 Constructors' and Drivers' Championships were won by Red Bull and Verstappen, with multiple races to spare.
+The 2022 and 2023 Constructors' and Drivers' championships were won by Red Bull and Verstappen, with multiple races to spare.

 In early 2024, the Formula One landscape underwent a significant change in the sphere of team sponsorships and collaborations.
 Having competed for five seasons under the Alfa Romeo name, Sauber introduced a title partnership with the online casino Stake, resulting in the team's new identity as Stake F1 Team Kick Sauber.
-Sauber will hold Stake's sponsorship name until the end of 2025, after which it will become the Audi works team for the 2026 season onwards.
+Sauber would hold Stake's sponsorship name until the end of 2025, after which it would become the Audi works team for the 2026 season onwards.
 Scuderia AlphaTauri, Red Bull's junior team, dropped its name and took on sponsors from Hugo Boss and Cash App, becoming Visa Cash App RB, or VCARB for 2024.
 Also in 2024, Formula One announced partnerships with Mattel to release Hot Wheels die-cast cars, and with Lego, with the first new sets releasing in 2025.
 In early 2025, Cadillac received final approval to join the Formula One grid as an 11th team for the 2026 season onward.

-Racing and strategy
+Racing

 A Formula One Grand Prix event spans a weekend.
-It typically begins with two free practice sessions on Friday and one free practice session on Saturday.
+It typically begins with two free practice sessions on Friday and a third on Saturday.
 Additional drivers (commonly known as third drivers) are allowed to run on Fridays, but only two cars may be used per team, requiring a race driver to give up their seat.
 A qualifying session is held after the last free practice session.
 This session determines the starting order for the race on Sunday.

 Tyre rules

 The 2023 Pirelli tyres include (from left to right) the three slick compound tyres: soft, medium, and hard – and the two wet-weather tyre compounds: intermediate and full-wet.

-Each driver is allotted four sets of intermediate tyres, three sets of wet-weather tyres and thirteen sets of dry-weather tyres for each race weekend.
+Each driver is allotted thirteen sets of dry-weather tyres, three sets of wet-weather tyres, and four sets of intermediate tyres for each race weekend.
 All unused tyres must be returned.